 - Start small.
 Once you've built a small project you can either expand it or build another one.

 Now you're ready to get started.
-If you haven't learned the basics of Python yet, I recommend diving in with Dataquest's free Python Fundamentals course.
+If you haven't learned the basics of Python yet, I recommend diving in with Dataquest's Python Fundamentals course.